serine000/Structured-Streaming-Pyspark-Project/README.md

 ## **Steps to follow**

+1. The first step is to create the docker network that the spark container will operate within.
+To do so, run: `docker network create <YOUR_NETWORK_NAME>` using any network name you'd like by replacing the <YOUR_NETWORK_NAME> placeholder.

 1. Download the source code or clone the repository.

 2. Give permissions to the bash file and then build up the Spark images;